r-fukutoku/ML410_Project4/index.md

 # mse_NW = []

 for i in range(5):
+  # k-fold cross validation for a lower bias predictive modeling
   kf = KFold(n_splits=10,shuffle=True,random_state=i)

   # this is the Cross-Validation Loop
   for idxtrain, idxtest in kf.split(X):
     xtrain = X[idxtrain]